cloudspace/angular_devise/README.md

 `Auth.currentUser()` returns a promise that will be resolved into the currentUser.
 There are three possible outcomes:

- 1. Auth has authenticated a user, and will resolve with it
+ 1. Auth has authenticated a user, and will resolve with that user.
  2. Auth has not authenticated a user but the server has a previously authenticated session, Auth will attempt to retrieve that session and resolve with its user.